Olyno/skript-website-public/tutorials/custom_commands.md

 ## <a href="#arguments">#</a> Arguments

 Now we know how to set up a command, and where to add the effects, but how do we use the arguments (the data that the player entered in) in the trigger?
-If there is only one type of an argument you can reference it by using "arg &#60;type>"
+If there is only one type of an argument you can reference it by using "arg &#60 type>"

-arg player
+ * arg player
-arg number
+ * arg number
-arg text
+ * arg text

 Alternatively you can use the number of the argument.
 This is determined by what order the arguments come in the command.